josepcrespo/tenejob-laravel-api/readme.md

 The `/api/matchings/auto-generate` endpoint will validate the data sent through POST.

-One of the validations to be considered first is that all the `shifts` and `workers` should already exist on the DB.
-The endpoint will validate that each ID of `shifts` and `workers` exists on the DB and, also will check the data of each `shift` and `worker` against the one stored on the DB.
-The endpoint will also return verbose error messages if invalid data is sent.
-So consider login trough the web interface and puto some data for your testing purposes.The `/api/matchings/auto-generate` endpoint will validate the data sent through POST.
-One of the validations to be considered first is that all the `shifts` and `workers` should already exist on the DB.
+One of the validations to be considered first of all is that all the `shifts` and `workers` should already exist on the DB.
 The endpoint will validate that each ID of `shifts` and `workers` exists on the DB and, it will also compare the data of each `shift` and `worker` against the each ones stored on the DB.
 The endpoint will also return verbose error messages if invalid data is sent.
-So consider login trough the web interface and puto some data for your testing purposes.
+So, consider login trough the web interface and put some data for your testing purposes.

 ----------